Skip to content

 Read the latest issue or browse the archives.

-Advertise in Asphalt Pavement
+Advertise in NAPA Quarterly

-Asphalt Pavement is read by asphalt producers, contractors, city and county engineers, officials at public works departments, and personnel at state departments of transportation across the nation.
+NAPA Quarterly is read by asphalt producers, contractors, city and county engineers, officials at public works departments, and personnel at state departments of transportation across the nation.
 To learn about unique advertising opportunities, view our online media kit or contact Paul Walley, 352-333-3487.

 Subscriptions